josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 Now you're able to serve everything from the project root to the web browser.
 But you do *not* want to have to change all the image and data paths used in the application code to match the development setup.
-For that reason, you'll add a `<base>` tag to `index.html`, which will cause relative URLs to be resolved back to the `/app` directory:
+For that reason, you'll add a `base` element to `index.html`, which will cause relative URLs to be resolved back to the `/app` directory:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="base"></code-example>

 Now you can load Angular using SystemJS.
-You'll add the Angular polyfills and the SystemJS configuration to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:
+You'll add the Angular polyfills and the SystemJS configuration to the end of the `head` element, and then you'll use `System.import` to load the actual application:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="angular"></code-example>

 You also need to make a couple of adjustments to the `systemjs.config.js` file installed during [upgrade setup][AioGuideUpgradeSetup].

-Point the browser to the project root when loading things through SystemJS, instead of using the `<base>` URL.
+Point the browser to the project root when loading things through SystemJS, instead of using the URL in the `base` element.

 Install the `upgrade` package using `npm install @angular/upgrade --save` and add a mapping for the `@angular/upgrade/static` package.